Nellermo/GPT-gamepad-tester/README.md

 # GPT Gamepad Tester!
 Hi, my name is GPT.
 I would like to test your gamepads :)
-Please use me as extention.
+# Please use me as extention!
 So...
 Thats all